 Mild cases of tonsillitis can be taken care of at home.
 The patient will be required to take medicine for tonsil inflammation such as antibiotics to combat the infection and medicine for fever to combat the fever.
 Hydration and rest are the keys to getting better.
 The patient can also gargle a solution of warm water with salt three to five times a day.
 Throat lozenges are also recommended although do remember that they must not be given to very young children as they may be a choking hazard.
 With proper tonsillitis management, symptoms will usually disappear after the fifth day.

 The last resort will be a tonsillectomy or the removal of the tonsils.
-This will only be recommended for severe cases such as tonsillitis causes infection, numerous cases of tonsillitis in a year, breathing difficulty, or tonsillitis that isn’t reacting to treatment.
+This will only be recommended for severe cases such as tonsillitis that causes infection, numerous cases of tonsillitis in a year, breathing difficulty, or tonsillitis that isn’t reacting to treatment.
 It is done in 30-45 minutes and the patient can go home in 4 hours.
 Recovery time can be 10-14 days.

 When you first begin noticing symptoms of tonsillitis in yourself or your child, contact your doctor right away so that you can get an accurate diagnosis.